dialogplay/tool-directory/integrations/gsi-geocoder/README.md

 | q | string | Address to convert to geo coordinates | true |

 ### Response
-This API returns JSON of current time information.
+This API returns JSON of geo coordinates information.
 The sample of response is as follows.
 ```JSON
 [